-According to information from Greenpeace, in the 90s, the Amazon rainforest absorbed 2,000 million tons of CO2, but in 2021 the region has started to emit more CO2 than it is capable of absorbing.
+According to information from Greenpeace, in the 1990s, the Amazon rainforest absorbed 2,000 million tons of CO2, but in 2021 the region will emit more CO2 than it is capable of absorbing.
 Photo: Pixabay

 LatinAmerican Post | María Fernanda Ramírez Ramos